jepusto/jepusto.com/content/publication/Power-approximations-for-dependent-effects/index.md

 abstract: "Meta-analytic models for dependent effect sizes have grown increasingly sophisticated over the last few decades, which has created challenges for a priori power calculations.
 We introduce power approximations for tests of average effect sizes based upon several common approaches for handling dependent effect sizes.
 In a Monte Carlo simulation, we show that the new power formulas can accurately approximate the true power of meta-analytic models for dependent effect sizes.
 Lastly, we investigate the Type I error rate and power for several common models, finding that tests using robust variance estimation provide better Type I error calibration than tests with model-based variance estimation.
 We consider implications for practice with respect to selecting a working model and an inferential approach."
 featured: true
 image:
-  caption: "Simulated power levels versus approximated power by the CHE and CE working models, for different methods of sampling study characteristics."
+  caption: "Power difference between approximated and true (simulated) power versus approximated power for the C(H)E working models, across different methods of sampling study characteristics."
 projects: []
 tags:
 - power